krisrjohnson/krisrjohnson.github.io/about.md

 # Work Life
-Currently applying Deep Learning models to VFX for a small production studio.
-Segmentation, style transfer, facial recognition, facial puppetry, whatever else could concievably use.
-Since the beginning of 2019 I've been working on Deep Learning with some Computer Vision thrown in!
+Applying Deep Learning models to VFX for a small production studio.
+Segmentation, style transfer, facial recognition, facial puppetry, and any other concievable use cases.
+Hi From The Future implemented Neural Style Transfer in the music video for Earth Gang's [Up](https://www.youtube.com/watch?v=HOO5UIMzgIU)

+Since the beginning of 2019 I've been working on Deep Learning and Computer Vision!
 Through my past life as a data miner for comScore, I cultivated a hybrid skillset of data science and data engineering, a self dubbed __Data Mercenary__!

 # CV
 Link to [pdf](https://www.dropbox.com/s/gflfjczbkspssae/KJ_CV_email_only.pdf?dl=0)